Mansfield College Boat Club: Results

+History

+On 4th July 2005, Longbridges Boat House was the victim of an arson attack [Longbridges boathouse fire] which destroyed most of MCBC's equipment.
+However, the committee, college, and generous alumni rallied to replace the lost equipment, enabling the crews to continue moving up the bumps divisions.

+The club has spawned multiple blues rowers including; Tiffancy-Alice Ewins (1997 Women's Lwt crew), Dan Harvey (2012) Jack Shuttleworth (2015 Lwt crew), Merel Lefferts (2016), and Ruby Mullin (2024 Women's Lwt crew).

-While 2020 saw the cancellation of many rowing events due to flooding, high stream, and the COVID-19 pandemic, three Mansfield rowers were selected as part of the squads that would have raced on Boat Race day.
+While 2020 saw the cancellation of many rowing events due to flooding, high stream, and the COVID-19 pandemic, three Mansfield rowers were selected as part of the squads that would have raced on Boat Race Day.
 Moreover, the selection of Martha Birtles for the OUWBC blue boat and Caspar Jopling for the OUBC blue boat was a first in that both university openweight blue boats featured Mansfield rowers in the same year.

-Notable member
+Notable members

+Chris Jenkins OBE began his rowing career at Mansfield before representing Leander and Wales.
+He served as the CEO of Commonwealth Games Wales for 16 years, contributing extensively to the Commonwealth Games Federation as one of its Vice-Presidents and Chair of the Development Committee, before being elected as President of the Commonwealth Games Federation in 2023.

 Donald MacDonald was President of Oxford University Boat Club in the mutiny year of 1987, the events of which received publicity in the book True Blue: The Oxford Boat Race Mutiny and the film True Blue.

+Martha Birtles, who learnt to row at Mansfield, represented Great Britain in the 2025 European Rowing Championships, winning gold in the women's 8+ and bronze in the women's 4-.